CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 This separation of terms makes it easier to compute the conductance, because all we need to focus on is computing the proportion or fraction of open ion channels of each type.
 This can be done by computing the average number of ion channels open at each synaptic input to the neuron:

-{id="eq_gbar-e-sum"}
+{id="eq_gbar-e-sum" title="Excitatory proportion open"}
 $$
 g_e(t) = \frac{1}{n} \sum_i x_i w_i
 $$

 where $x_i$ is the **activity** of a particular sending neuron indexed by the subscript *i*, $w_i$ is the **synaptic weight strength** that connects sending neuron *i* to the receiving neuron, and *n* is the total number of channels of that type (in this case, excitatory) across all synaptic inputs to the cell.
-As noted above, the synaptic weight determines what patterns the receiving neuron is sensitive to, and is what adapts with learning --- this equation shows how it enters mathematically into computing the total amount of excitatory conductance.
+As discussed in [[detector model]], the synaptic weight determines what patterns the receiving neuron is sensitive to, and is what adapts with learning --- this equation shows how it enters mathematically into computing the total amount of excitatory conductance.

-The above equation suggests that the neuron performs a very simple function to determine how much input it is getting: it just adds it all up from all of its different sources (and takes the average to compute a proportion instead of a sum --- so that this proportion is then multiplied by $\overline{g}_e$ to get an actual conductance value).
-Each input source contributes in proportion to how active the sender is, multiplied by how much the receiving neuron cares about that information --- the synaptic weight value.
+The above equation suggests that the neuron performs a very simple function to determine how much input it is getting: it just adds it all up from all of its different sources (and takes the average to compute a proportion instead of a sum).
+Each input source contributes in proportion to how active the sender is, multiplied by how much the receiving neuron cares about that information, determined by the synaptic weight value.
 We also refer to this average total input as the **net input**.

 The same equation holds for inhibitory input conductances, which are computed in terms of the activations of inhibitory sending neurons, times the inhibitory weight values.

+The _activity_ factor $x_i$ in [[#eq_gbar-e-sum]] reflects the time-varying synaptic conductance after the sending neuron fires a spike (action potential), which is described in more detail in [[neuron channels]] for the different channel types.
+For example, the excitatory _AMPA_ channels open when the sending neuron releases the neurotransmitter _glutamate_ (as shown in [[#figure_synapse]]), and this conductance decays exponentially with a time constant of about 5 ms.

+Functionally, this extra trace of discrete spiking inputs supports the _temporal summation_ of inputs over time, so that inputs arriving within this temporal integration window can add together to drive larger overall excitatory conductances.

-There are some further complexities about how we integrate inputs from different categories of input sources (i.e., projections from different source brain areas into a given receiving neuron), which we deal with in the Chapter Appendix subsection *Net Input Detail*.
-But overall, this aspect of the computation is relatively simple and we can now move on to the next step, of comparing the membrane potential to the threshold and generating some output.
+There are some further complexities about how we integrate inputs from different categories of input sources (i.e., projections from different source brain areas into a given receiving neuron), which we deal with in [[neuron input scaling]].
+These mechanisms account in part for the biological complexities associated with inputs coming into different branches on the dendrites ([[@MiglioreHoffmanMageeEtAl99]]; [[@PoiraziBrannonMel03]]; [[@JarskyRoxinKathEtAl05]]).

-{id="sim_vm_g" title="Membrane potential tug-of-war: g's" collapsed="true"}
+{id="sim_vm_g" title="Membrane potential tug-of-war: currents" collapsed="true"}
 ```Goal
 vmTau := 10.0 // time constant for vm integration
 gbarE := 0.2